mdbootstrap/TW-Elements/README.md

 ## Helpdesk

-If you have any idea to improve this project or any problem using this, please feel free to upload an [issue](https://github.com/mdbootstrap/perfect-scrollbar/issues).
+If you have a suggestion or encounter a problem using this, please feel free to upload an [issue](https://github.com/mdbootstrap/perfect-scrollbar/issues).

 For common problems, there is a [FAQ](https://github.com/mdbootstrap/perfect-scrollbar/wiki/FAQ) wiki page.
 Please check the page before uploading an issue.

-Also, the project is not actively maintained.
-No maintainer is paid, and most of us are busy on our professional or personal works.
-Please understand that it may take a while for an issue to be resolved.
+The project is not actively maintained.
+Most of us are busy on our professional or personal works, so please understand that it may take a while for an issue to be resolved.
 Uploading a PR would be the fastest way to fix an issue.